-It has become dismaying clear that technology has surpassed our humanity.
-Every individual in a coffee shop, in a metro train, can be seen zoned out in a premise where the internet is available.
-Carrying the world in the palms, they feel out of the world.
+It has become dismaying and clear that technology has surpassed our humanity.
+Every individual in a coffee shop, or on a metro train, can be seen zoned out in a premise where the internet is available.
+Carrying the world in their palms, they feel out of the world.
 Technology aimed to ease everyone’s life, but, how has it ended up being?
 I do not deny the comfort that technology has given us, but it has also affected human behavior personally, emotionally, socially, and societally.

 Social connectivity with friends and family around the globe has been only possible because of technology.
-Internet is the easiest, fastest and cheapest mode of communication.
+The Internet is the easiest, fastest, and cheapest mode of communication.
 It is the gift of technology that by just pressing the enter key, a person can travel miles in seconds.

 Brevity and openness are encouraged in digital communication rather than face-to-face conversation, so it is more favored.
 It also allows one to delve into topics that we don’t feel comfortable with while conversing directly.
 Empathy and intimacy fade when we stop looking into other’s eyes, and we become less aware of the physical gestures that accompany conversation.

 Social media or networking is the current source of spreading any news in no time.
 It is irrelevant if the news is fake or authentic.
-This hotspot has become the means to convey all the messages which affect society at large.
-Instead of relying on print media, people blindly get misled by social media that creates a chaotic scene at places.
+This hotspot has become the means to convey all the messages that affect society at large.
+Instead of relying on print media, people blindly get misled by social media which creates a chaotic scene at places.
 Content available in media molds the opinion of society.
 The malicious websites have given rise to copyright issues.

-Technology provides us an ocean of information.
+Technology provides us with an ocean of information.
 One should use his or her conscience to decide what is right and what is wrong.
 Also, a check on the release of correct information will prove the societal behavior of humans.
 Spending too much time on social media permits people’s behavior to be hijacked.

 Technology has affected our social bonds to such an extent that we feel trapped in a digital cave filled with all the amenities but no feelings.
 Children can be seen spending all of their time in the virtual world of mobile and games rather than the real world of parks and grounds.
 This addiction to technology has made them less creative and lazy.

 Overuse of technology such as cell phones and the internet causes us to neglect the surrounding people.
 Because of it, our behavior and relationship change detrimentally.